-As a valeter, having the right insurance in place is crucial.
-Finding it, however, can prove difficult.
-As the owner of a valeting business, you do not want to pay more than necessary for insurance but you probably also do not have a lot of time to approach individual insurance providers to arrange quotes and compare prices.
-As well as this you want to make sure you are protected should an unexpected event happen.
+Valeter’s insurance is a form of motor trade insurance for businesses or sole traders offering valeting services.
+As a valet, having the right insurance in place is crucial.
+Finding it, however, can prove challenging.
+As the owner of a valeting business, you do not want to pay more than necessary for insurance.
+Still, you probably also do not have time to approach individual insurance providers to arrange quotes and compare prices.
+As well as this, you want to make sure you are protected should an unexpected event happen.

-To make finding valeters insurance easy, Quote Goat compares motor trade insurance providers.
-Using this free service means that you only need to complete one short quote form to be able to compare quotes from multiple leading providers, all of whom can offer advise on the right level of cover you need whilst offering you a tailored solution, suitable to your requirements.
+To make finding valeter’s insurance easy, at Quote Goat, we compare motor trade insurance providers.
+Using our free service means that you only need complete one short quote form to compare quotes from a panel of leading providers.
+You’ll benefit from advice from industry experts and help tailoring a policy for your needs.

-To get started, submit your details via the quote button below.
+To get started, submit your details via the quote form.

 There are two main types of valeter’s insurance, namely road risk & combined motor traders.

 Road risk insurance tends to be more suited to smaller businesses, part-time traders or those operating a motor trade business from home.
-It typically covers you to drive your own vehicles for business/private use as well as driving customers’ vehicles when it is necessary for motor trade purposes.
+It typically covers you to drive your vehicles for business/private use and drive customers’ vehicles when it is necessary for motor trade purposes.

-Combined motor traders policies consist of road risk insurance as well as additional policies according to your requirements.
+According to your requirements, combined motor traders’ policies consist of road risk insurance and additional covers.
 A combined policy may include employer’s liability insurance, which is typically a legal requirement should you have employees, insurance for your commercial premises, public liability insurance, business interruption insurance, stock insurance and more.
-If you are unsure what type of cover you require, for example if you are searching for first time motor trade insurance, you can ask for advice when a member of any member of the insurance panel calls to provide you with a tailored quote.
+If you are unsure what type of cover you require, you can ask for advice when discussing your quotes with a member of the panel.

-It is often cheaper to arrange a combined policy as opposed to organising individual polices and it will most likely make it a great deal easier to manage.
+It is often cheaper to arrange a combined policy than organising individual policies, and it will most likely make it a great deal easier to manage.

 Do I need car valeting insurance?

-It is generally recommended that anyone operating a valeting business is covered by a motor trade insurance policy as if they have to drive a customer’s vehicle as part of their job they will are required by law to have insurance.
+People generally recommend that anyone operating a valeting business has a motor trade insurance policy.
+If they have to drive a customer’s vehicle as part of their job, it is a legal requirement to have road risks insurance at a minimum.

-If you are unsure whether you actually need valeter’s insurance or indeed what type of level of cover you require, you can get free advice from insurance providers on the panel by submitting your details via the quote form.
+If you are unsure whether you need valeter’s insurance or what level of cover you require, you can get free advice from insurance providers on the panel by submitting your details via the quote form.

-It can be trickier to find motor trade cover if you are under 25 however we make it easy by submitting your details to a panel of insurance specialists.
-Any insurance providers that are able to work with you will get in touch to provide a quote, as opposed to you arranging quotes with insurance providers individually.
+It can be trickier to find motor trade cover if you are under 25; however, we make it easy by submitting your details to a panel of insurance specialists.
+Any insurance providers that can work with you will get in touch to provide a quote instead of arranging quotes with insurance providers individually.